-9.80 Resident households make expenditures while travelling abroad, and non-resident households may make expenditures inside the economic territory of a country.
-Household final consumption expenditure in the System refers to the expenditure incurred by resident households, whether that expenditure is incurred within the economic territory or abroad.

-9.81 In order to calculate total household final consumption expenditure it may be convenient to calculate the total expenditure made by all households, whether resident or not, within the economic territory and to adjust this figure by adding expenditures by residents abroad and subtracting expenditures by non-residents within the economy territory.
+- 10.7910.81 Resident households make expenditures while travelling abroad, and non-resident households may make expenditures inside the economic territory of a country.
+Household final consumption expenditure in the SNA refers to the expenditure incurred by resident households, whether that expenditure is incurred within the economic territory or abroad. - 10.8010.82 In order to calculate total household final consumption expenditure it may be convenient to calculate the total expenditure made by all households, whether resident or not, within the economic territory and to adjust this figure by adding expenditures by residents abroad and subtracting expenditures by non-residents within the economy territory.
 Expenditures by residents abroad constitute imports, while expenditures by non-residents are exports.
-However, while the total expenditures by all households within the economic territory may be used for calculation in this way, it is not an aggregate recognized within the System.
+However, while the total expenditures by all households within the economic territory may be used for calculation in this way, it is not an aggregate recognized within the SNA.

-E. Household actual final consumption (P4)
+E. Household actual final consumption

-- 9.82 Household actual final consumption consists of the consumption goods and services acquired by individual households.
-The value of household actual final consumption is given by the sum of three components: - The value of households' expenditures on consumption goods or services including expenditures on non-market goods or services sold at prices that are not economically significant; - b.
+10.81 10.83 Household actual final consumption consists of the consumption goods and services acquired by individual households.
+The value of household actual final consumption is given by the sum of three components:

+- a.
+The value of households' expenditures on consumption goods or services including expenditures on non- market goods or services sold at prices that are not economically significant; - b.
 The value of the expenditures incurred by government units on individual consumption goods or services provided to households as social transfers in kind; and - c.
-The value of the expenditures incurred by NPISHs on individual consumption goods or services provided to households as social transfers in kind.

-- 9.83 The values of expenditures on social transfers in kind incurred by government units or NPISHs are equal to the imputed values of the goods or services supplied to households less the amounts of any expenditures incurred by households when the prices charged are not economically significant. - 9.84 As described in sections F and H, the individual expenditure of both general government and NPISHs is broken down between those that are produced by the units themselves as non-market producers and those that are purchased from market producers for onward transmission to households free or at prices that are not economically significant.
+The value of the expenditures incurred by NPISHs on individual consumption goods or services provided to households as social transfers in kind. - 10.8210.84 The values of social transfers in kind provided by government units or NPISHs are equal to the values of the goods or services supplied to households less the amounts of any expenditures incurred by households when the prices charged are not economically significant. - 10.8310.85 As described in sections F and H, the consumption expenditure on individual goods and services by both general government and NPISHs is broken down between those that are produced by the units themselves as non- market producers and those that are purchased from market producers for onward transmission to households free or at prices that are not economically significant.
 This means that total household actual final consumption can also be split into these two components.

-F. Consumption expenditures incurred by general government (P3)
+F. Consumption expenditures incurred by general government

-- 9.85 Expenditures on a wide range of consumption goods and services are incurred by general government, either on collective services or on selected individual goods or services. - 9.86 The final consumption expenditures of general government can be classified in several ways.
+10.8410.86 Expenditures on a wide range of consumption goods and services are incurred by general government, either on collective services or on selected individual goods or services.

+- 10.8510.87 The final consumption expenditures of general government can be classified in several ways.
 In particular, they may be classified: - a.
 According to whether the goods or services have been produced by market or non-market producers; - b.
-According to whether the expenditures are on collective services or individual goods or services;
+According to whether the expenditures are on collective services or individual goods or services; - c.

-- c.
 By function or purpose according to the classification of the functions of government (COFOG); or - d.
 By type of good or service according to the CPC.